It's all about the Best Bass Earbuds not Treble!

 These earphones are a premium offering but are definitely worth it if they are going to be your main set of earphones.
 Monstrous bass is the order of the day.
 True deep sub bass that only a few others on this list can match.

-We like that you can open and close the bass ports to fine tune the output of the headphones to your taste but they have one other trick that adds a level of refinement.
-The ASG 2.5 utilize 2 balanced armature drivers which greatly enhance the presentation of the mids and treble to make it, what we would classify as an audiophile basshead IEM.
+We like that you can open and close the bass ports to fine tune the output of the earphones to suit your taste but they have one other trick that adds a level of refinement.

 Yamaha EPH-M200 & EPH-100

 You should consider the Yamaha EPH-M200 and EPH-100 to be essentially the same sound.
 Sonically there is very little that separates them and that is a very good thing.
 Now users have the choice of which style of earbuds they want to use if you don't like the build and style on one then try the other.

 Both of these earphones are kings of the electronic, EDM and Dubstep genres.
 The Bass is fast tight and punchy with a rich mid section and laid back treble.
 The 200 also have that wide soundstage and black background that a lot of Yamaha earbuds are known for.

 We prefer the EPH-100 due to its build quality smaller size and its excellent noise isolating properties but if you are on a budget then its well worth checking out the M200 as well.

 Another budget earphone that is incredible value for money at around $25 in the US market.
 They aren't that talked about right now but could be the next big thing for bassheads on a budget.